MarkChuCarroll/simplex/docs/simplex-language.md

 fun name(arg: type, ...): type {
   expr...
 }
 ```

 A function returns the value of its last expression.
+A function must define the types of
+its parameters, and the type of value that it returns.
+Every function returns some
+value; if there's no reasonable value, it will return a special "none" value.

 #### Data Type Definitions